 The fact is that your home insurance is meant to cover items that just about anyone would have in their home.
 Furniture, appliances, clothes, dishes etc. If you have expensive jewelry like an engagement ring, you might get pennies on the dollar.
 If you want to protect these items for their full value, you should talk to your broker about “scheduling” these items on your policy.
 It will require recent appraisals for any piece you want covered, but it could be well worth the effort should you suffer a loss.

-Your home insurance policy does usually cover valuables but only up to a standard limit.
-Although the limit varies between insurance companies, most policies have a special limit of $5,000 for jewelry, which is the maximum amount they will pay in the event of a loss.
-This limit typically applies to all of your jewelry in total and your claim would still be subject to your deductible; that is the amount you must pay first.
+Your home insurance policy does usually cover valuables but only up to a limit.
+Although the limit varies between insurance companies, most policies have a special limit of $1,000 or $2,000 for jewelry, which is the maximum amount they will pay in the event of a loss.
+This limit typically applies to all of your jewelry in total and your claim would still be subject to your deductible.

 If you have any questions about protecting your jewelry or any other valuables, feel free to talk with the insurance experts at Mitchell & Whale Insurance Brokers.
 Simply give us a call at 1-800-731-2228 or email us at email@example.com.
 We’d be happy to help you.

 Want to add to this story?
 Let us know in comments below!
 Mitchell & Whale is a fast-growing insurance brokerage in Ontario, striving to make insurance _not suck_ one customer at a time.
 Give us a call today to discuss any of your insurance needs at 1.800.731.2228.